General features

 -

 The Recoll Web UI lets you query a Recoll index from a WEB browser.
-The one linked here, from framagit.org, is a bit more up to date than the one on GitHub (by GitHub user koniu), and is the one to use.
+The one linked here, from framagit.org, is a much updated version of the one on GitHub (by GitHub user koniu), and is the one to use.

 -